Ill Health Retirement Guide – Deferred Members

 Decision

-On receipt of the medical certificate from the independent registered medical practitioner (IRMP) it is your employer that makes the final decision on whether or not to release your pension benefits on ill health grounds, taking into account the medical certificate and, for leavers after 1 April 2008, the cost of the ill health retirement.
+On receipt of the medical certificate from the independent registered medical practitioner (IRMP) it is your former employer that makes the final decision on whether or not to release your pension benefits on ill health grounds, taking into account the medical certificate and, for leavers after 1 April 2008, the cost of the ill health retirement.

 If your former employer does not agree to payment of your deferred benefits on ill health grounds